postfix/debian-raid10-autoiso/README.md

 # debian-raid10-autoiso

 ## Fully-Automated Debian 12 ISO (RAID-10 + LVM)

-This repository provides a script to build a **fully unattended Debian 12 installer ISO** that automatically sets up RAID-10 and LVM on all detected not removable disks .
+This repository provides a script to build a **fully unattended Debian 12 installer ISO** that automatically sets up RAID-10 (on 4 disks) and LVM (optional) on user-specified disks.
 The ISO is suitable for both bare-metal and virtualized environments.

 ---

 ### Features
-- **Automated disk detection and RAID-10 + LVM setup**: The installer runs a dynamic early_command (injected at build time) that detects all eligible disks and configures RAID-10 and LVM automatically on the target machine.
+- **Automated RAID-10 setup on 4 disks**: The installer uses a preseed file to configure RAID-10 for `/` and swap, and RAID1 for `/boot`.
-- **No disk detection at build time**: The ISO is generic and can be used on any compatible hardware.
+- **No early_command or external scripts**: The preseed is simple, robust, and easy to maintain.
-- **Preseed validation**: The build script checks the generated preseed for syntax issues before building the ISO, reducing the risk of installer errors.
+- **User-defined disks**: Specify which disks to use at build time, or use the default (`/dev/sda /dev/sdb /dev/sdc /dev/sdd`).
 - **Optional password for user**: You can provide a password for the default user, or rely on SSH key authentication only.
 - **Dry run mode**: Test the build process without making any changes or creating files.